Coffee creamers are a common sight in most workplace breakrooms. Unfortunately, they’re also a common sight in most households’ refrigerators.

 You may have noticed that your muscles are shrinking, particularly after menopause.

 Collagen supplementation may aid in the maintenance of strong and healthy muscles.

 As a result, strong and healthy muscles burn more calories, which may aid your weight loss efforts.

 Collagen-supporting elements can be found in a range of foods.
 The body would be unable to support collagen if it lacked any.
 It is completely harmless.
 A well-balanced diet with the proper quantity of protein would provide your body with enough amino acids to make connective movements supporting the collagen.

 Foods that contain collagen

 You certainly could!
 The greatest answer is to eat some of an animal’s non-muscle flesh bits!
 Bone broth should be consumed.
 Make a soup with the feet of a chicken.
 Skin is good to eat.
 Because these items are common and valuable aspects of the human diet, there are a variety of traditional recipes for them, ranging from beef tendon soup to roasted pork knuckle.

 More research is needed to see if eating collagen-rich foods helps your body produce more collagen.
-There haven’t been any human trials to see if collagen-rich diets are as effective as supplements.
+There have been no human trials to see if collagen-rich diets are as effective as supplements.